githubtraining/github-pages/responses/01_update-index.md

 ### :keyboard: Activity: Create your homepage

+{% if GHE_HOST %}

 1. Navigate to the **Code** tab of this repository, and browse to the `index.html` file
-1. In the upper right corner, click the :pencil2: pencil icon to open the file editor
+1. In the upper right corner, click the the icon to the right of the file to edit the `index.md` file
 2. Type the content you want on your homepage
 3. Scroll to the bottom, type a commit message, and click **Create a new branch for this commit and start a pull request**
 4. Open a pull request

+{% else %}

+1. Navigate to the **Code** tab of this repository, and browse to the `index.md` file
+2. In the upper right corner, click the the icon to the right of the file to edit the `index.md` file
+3. Type the content you want on your homepage
+4. Scroll to the bottom, type a commit message, and click **Create a new branch for this commit and start a pull request**
+5. Open a pull request

+{% endif %}

 > Once you have created your pull request, I will move over there to discuss next steps.